 - Save the user ID along with the issued access token to your persistent storage which is securely managed.

-- When the user attempts to log in to the Sendbird application, load the user ID and access token from the storage, and then pass them to the
+- When the user attempts to log in to a client app, load the user ID and access token from the storage, and then pass them to the

 - Periodically replacing the user's access token is recommended to protect the account.